1. What is required for a connection/reconnection/transfer/disconnection of the electricity supply in the name of a natural person or legal entity?

 Answer:

-The following categories of customers are eligible for this special tariff provided they are Cypriot citizens or citizens of other Member Country of the European Union or the European Economic Area or citizens with equal rights to the above, who are legally residing in the areas controlled by the Republic of Cyprus:
+The domestic use special tariff for specific categories of vulnerable customers with code 08 is applicable to customers who either themselves or other person with whom they live permanently, are included to each of the following categories of customers provided they are Cypriot citizens or citizens of any other Member Country of the European Union or the European Economic Area or citizens with equal rights to the above, who are legally residing in the areas controlled by the Republic of Cyprus:

-2. Public Assistance recipients from the Social Welfare Services of the Ministry of Labour, Welfare and Social Insurance.
+1. Public Assistance recipients from the Social Welfare Services of the Deputy Ministry of Social Welfare

-3. Beneficiaries of Guaranteed Minimum Income provided by the Welfare Benefits Administration Service of the Ministry of Labour, Welfare and Social Insurance.
+2. Beneficiaries of Guaranteed Minimum Income provided by the Welfare Benefits Administration Service of the Deputy Ministry of Social Welfare

-4. Beneficiaries of Severe Motor Disability Allowance from the Department for Social Inclusion of Persons with Disabilities of the Ministry of Labour, Welfare and Social Insurance.
+4. Beneficiaries of Severe Motor Disability Allowance from the Department for Social Inclusion of Persons with Disabilities of the Deputy Ministry of Social Welfare

-5. Beneficiaries of Care Allowance for Quadriplegic Persons from the Department for Social Inclusion of Persons with Disabilities of the Ministry of Labour, Welfare and Social Insurance.
+5. Beneficiaries of Care Allowance for Paraplegic Persons from the Department for Social Inclusion of Persons with Disabilities of the Deputy Ministry of Social Welfare

-6. Beneficiaries of Care Allowance for Paraplegic Persons from the Department for Social Inclusion of Persons with Disabilities of the Ministry of Labour, Welfare and Social Insurance.
+6. Beneficiaries of Care Allowance for Quadriplegic Persons from the Department for Social Inclusion of Persons with Disabilities of the Deputy Ministry of Social Welfare

-7. Hemodialysis patients who are beneficiaries of the Mobility Allowance from the Department for Social Inclusion of Persons with Disabilities of the Ministry of Labour, Welfare and Social Insurance.
+7. Beneficiaries of Mobility Allowance for hemodialysis patients from the Department for Social Inclusion of Persons with Disabilities of the Deputy Ministry of Social Welfare

 The above are eligible for the special tariff (code 08) provided that the electricity bill is in their name or in that of their spouse.
 The application form must be completed by the person in whose name the electricity supply is registered.